Conference delegate - Vitoria-Gasteiz Congrès

 Foronda airport is less than 10 minutes from the city centre and Bilbao airport just an hour.
-If you choose to come by train, we have an agreement with RENFE (the national railway) to offer conference delegates discounts of up to 35%.
+If you choose to come by train, we have an agreement with RENFE (the national railway) to offer discounts to congress participants.

 Getting around the city

 If you come by car, use the OTA parking meter system (the time you can park is limited and the first 15 minutes are free).
-The city also has eight underground car parks, four open air ones and one specifically for caravans.
+There are several subway and open-air parking lots in the city, as well as one for motorhomes.

 More information: how to get around the city.